 So, the entrance isn’t exactly cheap.
 You get to pay 1200 yen (+tax) on a regular weekday, and 1600 yen (+tax) on holidays.
 If you get to the Cat Café after 7pm the ticket will cost you 700 yen (+tax).
 Once you’ve done playing with the cats (again, there’s no time limit, we’ve spent two hours sipping cold tea and chilling away from the scorching July sun) you walk outside with your ticket and pay the admission fee.
 They will also provide brushes to clean your clothes from the fur, in case one of the fluffy Siberians decides to sleep on your black skirt!

-We hope this article is going to be useful to plan your trip to Tokyo: if you want to add a few tips or need more info, don’t hesitate to drop us a comment!
+We hope this article is going to be useful to plan your trip to Tokyo: here you can find a full 14 days itinerary for Japan that might interest you!

 While our trip to Japan was kindly sponsored by JNTO, we have given your our honest opinion as usual.
 So yes, let us proudly state that all opinions are our own and they don’t necessarily reflect those of JNTO.

 This post is also available in: Italiano